 I rise.

 Other art forms have helped Black people rise up.
 One was jazz music.
-African Americans created jazz in the late 1800s in New Orleans, Louisiana.
-Musicians like Billie Holiday, Nina Simone, Duke Ellington, and Louis Armstrong told Black stories through their songs.
-For example, Holiday sang a famous tune in 1939.
+African Americans created jazz in the late 1800s.
+It was popular in New Orleans, Louisiana.
+Musicians told Black stories through their songs.
+For example, Billie Holiday sang a famous tune in 1939.
 Many call it the first protest song.

-Jazz became the background music of the civil rights movement in the 1950s and 1960s.
-In that movement, protesters spoke out against .
-Simone wrote songs about this historical time.
-One was “Four Women,” which touched on the that Black women faced.
-Piano player Duke Ellington used his instrument to demand equality.
+Jazz was key in the civil rights movement.
+That movement took place in the 1950s and 1960s.
+In it, protesters spoke out against .
+Nina Simone wrote songs about this time.
+One was “Four Women.”
+The tune touched on the that Black women faced.
+Piano player Duke Ellington demanded equality.
 He would not play in front of audiences.
 And trumpet player Louis Armstrong spoke out about segregation in schools.
-Ellington and Armstrong both made music that reflected the Black experience.

-Black artists have put paint to paper to tell their stories as well.
+Black artists have used paint to tell their stories as well.
 For example, Jacob Lawrence painted scenes from African American life.
 One of his collections focused on the Great Migration in the 1900s.
-At that time, millions of Black people left the southern United States to escape poverty and racism.
-Lawrence’s group of 60 paintings is called the Migration Series.
-The paintings show Black people traveling, working, and going to school.
-They also show the challenges Black people faced, including unfair treatment by the police.
+At that time, millions of Black people left the southern United States.
+They wanted to escape poverty and racism.
+Lawrence’s paintings show Black people traveling and working.
+They also show the challenges Black people faced.

 Lawrence once said: “I do not look upon the story of the Blacks in America as a separate experience to the American culture.”
 He called it “part of the American experience as a whole.”